 During the mid game and late game, it is also possible to use your slow pushing minion wave as a means to cascade a won team fight into more objectives.
 For example, if your team was in the end game, and you caught your opponents 2-0'ing them, you can take a slow pushed minion wave, clear any minions blocking it's current path, and then use that wave to get an inhibitor tower, an inhibitor, and a Nexus turret, whereas a team may only be able to get an inhib tower + inhib without the slow pushing wave.

 To slow push a wave with Morgana, you're looking to kill the caster minions as fast as possible.
-I find that dropping a Tormented Soil on your opponent's ranged caster minions and throwing in a couple autoattacks is enough to slow push a wave in most stages of the game.
+I find that dropping a Tormented Shadow on your opponent's ranged caster minions and throwing in a couple autoattacks is enough to slow push a wave in most stages of the game.

 With Morgana's dynamic kit, it is no surprise that she works well with many champions.
 For laning, she synergizes well with people who can make the most use of her snares.
 Some champions that work well with Morgana are Jinx, Caitlyn, and Corki.
 Jinx and Caitlyn have snares of their own, and all three of the aforementioned carries have skillshots that can punish immobilized enemies.
 Additionally, the three benefit greatly from Morgana's Black Shield; Jinx won't lose stacks on her Pow-Pow, the Minigun from CC, Caitlyn will get the extra little bit of safety that will guarantee her survival in fights, and Corki will have an easy time landing Phosphorus Bomb and damaging champions.